nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 1. Create new CRS keys for the new certificates using the [4.2.3.4 Token create-new-keys](#4234-token-create-new-keys) command.
 2. Download and sign the new certificates using the [4.2.5.1 Certificate download CSRS](#4251-certificate-download-csrs) command.
-3. Add the signed certificates to the [certificates list](#322-security-servers-configuration) of the security server in the configuration file.
+3. Add the signed certificates to the [certificates list](#322-security-servers-configuration) of the Security Server in the configuration file.
 4. Import the certificates by running the [certificate import](#4252-certificate-import) command.
 5. Activate the certificates by running the [certificate activation](#4254-certificate-activation) command.